awsdocs/amazon-connect-admin-guide/doc_source/get-queue-metrics.md

 Dynamic attributes can only return metrics for one channel\.

-Before you use dynamic attributes in the **Get queue metrics** block, you need to set the attributes in the [Set Contact Attributes](set-contact-attributes.md) block, and specify which channel\.
+Before you use dynamic attributes in the **Get queue metrics** block, you need to set the attributes in the [Set contact attributes](set-contact-attributes.md) block, and specify which channel\.

 When you set a channel dynamically using text, as shown in the following image, for the attribute value enter **Voice** or **Chat**\.
 This value is not case\-sensitive\.